nking/curvature-scale-space-corners-and-transformations/README.txt

 pixel, one can extend PairInt and add a field for the pixel index.
 The final groups will have the same points given to the code so will retain the specialization.
+(Note that extending PairInt requires the specialization object to use the same hashcode and equals method because of 2 comparisons in DistanceTransform).

 Note that if you extend PairInt and have deep members that Arrays.copyOf(...) will not handle correctly, change the code in DTGroupFinder.java to